Emiya-lin/hello-world/README.md

 These events are impossible to anticipate, and the inventors, the participants, are often working not for reasons of money, but for the personal satisfication of making something great.

 The development of the Macintosh computer was one of these events, and it has changed our lives forever.
+Steve.

 I am in the hot-fix branch now, and I add this message"Don't forget to finish your matrix homework".